cloudwm/cloudcli-server/README.md

 Updating dependencies:

-* `docker exec -it cloudcli-server php composer upgrade`
+* `docker exec -it cloudcli-server-dev composer upgrade`

 ## Deployment to Kubernetes using Rancher